 -financial support must have been extended to the child via food, shelter, clothing, medical and school-related expenses

--participating on a consistent basis in the educational rearing of the child; providing transportation to school, assistance with schoolwork and the like are considered here
+-participating consistently in the educational rearing of the child; providing transportation to school, assistance with schoolwork, and the like are considered here

-What type of standing is necessary for you to be able to request to adopt a child or terminate parental rights?
+What type of standing is necessary for you to request to adopt a child or terminate parental rights?

-You may be able to file an independent case to terminate a child's parent's parental rights and to also adopt that child under certain scenarios.
-If you are the step-parent of that child that is probably the most straightforward example of a person that may file this type of lawsuit.
-Otherwise, you would have had to have the child placed with you for adoption purposes and then resided with that child for at least thirty days before the filing of the lawsuit.
-The vaguest circumstance that could provide you with sufficient standing to file this type of lawsuit would be when a court determines that you have had substantial past contact with this child sufficient to confer standing.
+You may be able to file an independent case to terminate a child's parent's parental rights and adopt that child under specific scenarios if you are the step-parent of that child; that is probably the most straightforward example that may file this type of lawsuit.
+Otherwise, you would have had to have the child placed with you for adoption purposes and then resided with that child for at least thirty days before filing the lawsuit.
+The vaguest circumstance that could provide you with sufficient standing to file this type of lawsuit would be when a court determines that you have had substantial past contact with this child enough to confer status.

-A grandparent, uncle, aunt or cousin of close relation to the child may file an original lawsuit requesting managing conservatorship of the child if there is proof that the order that is being requested by you is necessary because the child's present circumstances would significantly impair the child's physical health or emotional development.
-On the other hand, if the child's parents (both), surviving parent or managing conservator of the child filed the petition or consented to the lawsuit then you would also have the standing to proceed.
+A grandparent, uncle, aunt, or cousin of close relation to the child may file an original lawsuit requesting managing conservatorship of the child if there is proof that the order that you are requesting is necessary because the child's present circumstances would significantly impair the child's physical health or emotional development.
+On the other hand, if the child's parents (both), surviving parent, or managing conservator of the child filed the petition or consented to the lawsuit, then you would also have the standing to proceed.

 When it comes to proving significant impairment to a child's physical health or emotional development, we are talking about showing that drug use or criminal convictions related to the child's parents are in play.
-Physical and/or emotional abuse are also key parts of this equation.
+Physical and emotional abuse are also vital parts of this equation.
 Even showing that abuse occurred months before the filing of the lawsuit can meet the standing requirement.
-If there is a continued risk of harm the abuse could have occurred in the more distant past.
+If there is a continued risk of harm, the abuse could have happened in the more distant past.

-I have seen circumstances such as failing to send their child to school on a consistent basis and the failure to have their child enrolled in tutoring or behavioral programs suffice for a finding of the impairment of the child's emotional development.
+I have seen circumstances such as failing to send their child to school consistently and having their child enrolled in tutoring or behavioral programs suffice to find the impairment of the child's emotional development.

 How to achieve standing sufficient to intervene in a pending lawsuit

-You are not able to file an original lawsuit requesting possessory conservatorship of a child if you are a grandparent to a child.
+You cannot file an original lawsuit requesting possessory conservatorship of a child if you are a grandparent to a child.
 You may be able to gain standing to intervene in a pending lawsuit if you have had substantial past contact with the child.
-There must be proof shown to the court that the appointment of a parent as a sole managing conservator or both parents as joint managing conservators would significantly impair that child's physical health or emotional development.
+There must be proof shown to the court that a parent's appointment as a sole managing conservator or both parents as joint managing conservators would significantly impair that child's physical health or emotional development.

-Based on the above paragraph, it is necessary for us to talk further about what counts as substantial past contact.
-Typically, substantial past contact means more than seeing the child on a regular basis.
-Frequent care for the child, living nearby to the child and spending a lot of time with the child and their family has sufficed for courts across the state of Texas.
-It seems like daily supervision over a lengthy period of time is the magic component for establishing standing in this regard.
-If you are a potential intervening party into a lawsuit then you must be able to show that you assisted in the daily functions of custody for that child over a period of at least two months.
+Based on the above paragraph, we must talk further about what counts as substantial past contact.
+Typically, significant past contact means more than seeing the child regularly.
+Routine care for the child, living nearby to the child, and spending a lot of time with the child and their family has sufficed for courts across the state of Texas.
+It seems like daily supervision over a lengthy period is the magic component for establishing standing in this regard.
+If you are a potential intervening party in a lawsuit, then you must be able to show that you assisted in the daily functions of custody for that child for at least two months.

 Intervening into a CPS case as a foster parent to a child

-There are two routes that you can take as a foster parent to intervene in a child's CPS case.
+You can take two routes as a foster parent to intervene in a child's CPS case.
 The first is that you may file an original lawsuit as a foster parent so long as you can show that the child was placed into your home for at least 12 months ending not more than 90 days preceding the date of the filing of your petition.
-Or, you can show that you have had substantial past contact with the child and can show proof that the appointment of a parent as a sole managing conservator or both parents as joint managing conservators would significantly impair that child's physical health or emotional development.
+You can also show that you have had substantial past contact with the child and can show proof that the appointment of a parent as a sole managing conservator or both parents as joint managing conservators would significantly impair that child's physical health or emotional development.

 Modifying the Parent-Child Relationship

-If you are planning on attempting to modify the parent-child relationship, specifically in designating yourself as the person who has the exclusive right to designate the primary residence of a child you need to be aware of some filing deadlines.
-You should seek to file your lawsuit not later than one year after the earlier of the date of the rendition of the order or the date of the signing of a mediated or collaborative law settlement agreement.
+Suppose you are planning on modifying the parent-child relationship, specifically in designating yourself as the person who has the exclusive right to establish a child's primary residence.
+You need to be aware of some filing deadlines.
+You should seek to file your lawsuit no later than one year after the earlier date of the rendition of the order or the date of the signing of a mediated or collaborative law settlement agreement.